OpenCageData/opencagedata-misc-docs/README.md

 - better way to deal with reported data errors and feed them back to the underlying datasource (ie OSM)
 - better per country routing (sending query to correct geocoder)
+- allow client to specify "strict=1" to get exact coordinates of a postcode rather than first finding nearest address and returning coordinates of that address
 - build geocoder around openaddresses.io data